marcjmccoy/DATA624_Assignment5/README.md

 # DATA624_Assignment5
 Geoplotlib / geopandas assignment

-Question 1) Which three cities have the most libraries?
+Which are the three cities in BC with the majority of public libraries?

-1-Vancouver
+most - Vancouver
-2-Surrey
+second most - Surrey
-3-Langely and Richmond both have 5
+third most - Langely and Richmond (both have 5)